 Whilst mutual aid plays a big part for many, later in their recovery journey, those at the start will need professional help to detox safely.

-Local mutual aid meetings *can* be a huge help, and can be a source of potential sponsors and sober mentors for the future.
+Mutual aid meetings have earned their place in everyone's recovery.
 But initially, it's important to get professional help to detox safely, and comfortably.

 Step 4 - Get Independent Reviews